Adoption and Foster Care

 In 2004, Jeff led an influential research project at Harvard called Listening to Parents: Overcoming Barriers to the Adoption of Children from Foster Care.
 The research was the basis for nationwide reform of how public and private child welfare agencies serve prospective adoptive parents.

 Jeff organized and led a meeting at Harvard University of America’s leading adoption experts to create a white paper on adoption barriers.
-Recommendations from this paper were incorporated in the Preventing Sex Trafficking and Strengthening Families Act (Public Law 113-183), bipartisan federal legislation passed in 2014.
-This work has been profiled on the website of the Kennedy School of Government at Harvard.
+Recommendations from this paper, Eliminating Barriers to the Adoption of Children from Foster Care, were incorporated in the Preventing Sex Trafficking and Strengthening Families Act (Public Law 113-183), bipartisan federal legislation passed in 2014.

 North Dakota: Led performance audit of adoption and foster care services in the state of North Dakota.
 Led focus groups of agency staff, adoptive parents, and foster parents.
 Report to the State Auditor resulted in widespread changes to the adoption and foster care system in North Dakota.